Marco-Data26/Sales-Analysis-Dashboard/README.md

 ## Objective

-The company experienced a significant revenue drop in 2020 compared to 2021 and wanted to identify the key drivers behind this decline providing strategic recommendations to aid in revenue recovery and future growth.
+The company experienced a significant revenue drop in 2020 compared to 2021 and wanted to identify the key drivers behind this decline while providing strategic recommendations to support revenue recovery and future growth.

 ## Root Causes